Engineers, you’re doing everything right.Your career isn’t compounding.

 It's about understanding whether you're operating at the right layer in the first place — so that your next moves actually compound.

-This intensive is about structural positioning — the difference between effort that compounds and effort that doesn't.
+This work is about structural positioning — the difference between effort that compounds and effort that doesn't.

 If that resonates, continue reading.